spierala/mini-rx-store/docs/docs/component-store.md

 ## Destroy
 :::warning
-If you manage local component state with Component Store..., please make sure to destroy the Component Store when the component is destroyed!
+If you manage local component state with Component Store..., please make sure to destroy the Component Store when the corresponding component is destroyed!
 :::warning

 You can destroy a Component Store with the `destroy` method.
 The `destroy` method will unsubscribe all internal RxJS subscriptions (e.g. from effects).